swiftlang/swift/docs/HowToGuides/GettingStarted.md

    is a high-level automation script that handles configuration (via CMake), building (via Ninja), caching (via Sccache), running tests and more.

+> [!TIP]
-> **Pro Tip**: Most tools support `--help` flags describing the options they
+> Most tools support `--help` flags describing the options they support.
-> support.
-Additionally, both Clang and the Swift compiler have hidden flags
+> Additionally, both Clang and the Swift compiler have hidden flags
 > (`clang --help-hidden`/`swiftc --help-hidden`) and frontend flags
 > (`clang -cc1 --help`/`swiftc -frontend --help`) and the Swift compiler
 > even has hidden frontend flags (`swiftc -frontend --help-hidden`).
 Sneaky!